KevinLiTian/Harvard_CS50_AI/README.md

 ## Lecture 1 - [Knowledge](/1.Knowledge/README.md)

 Humans reason based on existing knowledge and draw conclusions.
-The concept of representing knowledge and drawing conclusions from it is also used in AI, and in this lecture we will explore how we can achieve this behavior
+The concept of representing knowledge and drawing conclusions from it is also used in AI, and this lecture will explore how we can achieve this behavior

 ### Objectives